alebedev/order-list/README.md

 Optimal for small projects, no need to spend time for setup

 ### redux-toolkit

 Most ergonomic way to use Redux today - immer for data, way less boilerplate than older conventions

 ### redux-thunk

 Came with template.
 Not enough async parts to justify redux-saga

+### No UI toolkit

+Assuming that building basic UI elements is one of the goals of this assignment.
+In real life we'd be using some ui toolkit for basic elements

 ## Tradeoffs and limitations

 Time-saving compromises

 - Not really mobile ready
 - Only tested in Chrome
 - Default eslint config
 - No i18n
 - No accessibility
-- No money and date formatting
+- No money formatting
 - Page size is hardcoded
+- Hardcoded sizes / margins

 Other
-- No unit tests - no complex business logic

 - Assuming we have user data at start - ensured by auth and routing in real app

 ## Alternatives